 Secondly, even in London the results weren’t quite as good for Labour as they first appear.
 In inner London, Labour failed to unseat Tower Hamlets’ independent mayor Lutfur Rahman, and the Greens also polled surprisingly well (unseating a senior Labour councillor, Valerie Leach, in Camden’s Highgate ward and coming second to Labour in many wards in Greenwich, Lewisham and Hackney).
 While Labour achieved outstanding victories over the Tories in Redbridge and Hammersmith & Fulham, there was a much more mixed picture elsewhere in outer London: in Havering (a borough which elected two Labour MPs out of three in 1997) Labour was reduced from five councillors to just one, a sign that Essex man is not coming back to Labour anytime soon.
 Seven Labour councillors were elected in Bromley and 15 in Bexley, but the Conservative domination of these boroughs is not threatened anytime soon.
 Labour gained a toehold of two councillors in Kingston but still has no councillors at all in Richmond-on-Thames (which had a small Labour presence from 1994 to 2002): in leafy suburbs like these Lib Dem voters are defecting to the Tories more than they are to Labour.

-In Greenwich, as elsewhere, Labour was helped by a collapse of the Lib Dem vote: in two Greenwich wards which had Lib Dem cllrs as recently as 2006 (Eltham South) and 2010 (Middle Park & Sutcliffe), the Lib Dems came fifth behind Labour, Conservatives, Greens and UKIP (in Eltham South the Lib Dems actually came seventh, behind an Independent and the BNP).
-The Lib Dems had targetted Shooters Hill ward energetically but they still came fifth, and their highest-placed candidate got fewer than 400 votes.
+In Greenwich, as elsewhere, Labour was helped by a collapse of the Lib Dem vote.
+In Middle Park & Sutcliffe, a ward which had two Lib Dem councillors as recently as 2010, the Lib Dems came fifth behind Labour, Conservatives, Greens and UKIP.
+In another ward which had a Lib Dem councillor until 2006 (Eltham South) the Lib Dems even came seventh, behind an Independent and the BNP.
+The Lib Dems targetted Shooters Hill ward energetically but they still came fifth, and their highest-placed candidate got fewer than 400 votes.

 But where the Lib Dems were already weak and where UKIP did not stand candidates (sometimes because of a cock-up with their nomination papers), many Conservative seats defied the tide and stayed beyond Labour’s grasp, and in some the Tory vote share actually increased.
-Until May 22nd I was a sole Labour councillor in the ultra-marginal Blackheath Westcombe ward (now unique: it’s the only ward in London to have always been split between Labour and Conservatives since the 2002 boundary changes).
-While I was pleased Labour gained two seats in Blackheath Westcombe, the third was held by a hard-working Tory incumbent.
+Until May 22nd I was a sole Labour councillor, alongside two Tories, in the ultra-marginal Blackheath Westcombe ward (now unique: it’s the only ward in London to have always been split between Labour and Conservatives since the 2002 boundary changes).
+While I was pleased Labour gained a second seat in Blackheath Westcombe, the third was held by a hard-working Tory incumbent.
 In another marginal ward, Eltham North, Labour also took two seats but a Conservative not only held on to the third seat, but topped the poll.
 Everywhere there was more and more split voting which shows that increasingly people vote for individuals, or for a deliberate mixture of parties, rather than loyally cast their three votes for party slates.

 This fickleness does not threaten Labour’s grip on Greenwich anytime soon, but there are no grounds for complacency.
 Greenwich’s stability – but also its insularity and the machismo of its political culture – stem from the fact that it has been solidly Labour-controlled ever since the early 1970s.
 Apart from Newham and Greenwich, all other Labour-controlled inner London boroughs – Lewisham, Southwark, Lambeth, Hammersmith and Fulham, Brent, Camden, Islington, Hackney and Tower Hamlets – were lost to the Liberals or Conservatives at some point in the 1990s and 2000s (Barking and Dagenham has admittedly been Labour-controlled ever since 1964, but in 2006-2010 12 of its 51 councillor were BNP, a fate that thankfully never befell Greenwich).